Eppo-exp/eppo-docs/docs/sdks/server-sdks/python/index.md

 ## Examples

+In this section, we will go through a few examples of how to use Eppo's Python SDK in two common situations: batch processing and real-time applications.

 ### Usage in a batch process

 As a basic example, imagine using Eppo's SDK to randomize users in a batch machine learning evaluation script.
 Further, imagine we're testing an upgrade from model version `v1.0.0` to `v1.1.0`.
 First we'd create a feature flag called `ml-model-version` with two variations: `v1.0.0` and `v1.1.0`.
 The Eppo UI should look like something like this: